 Our goal for nearly every email we send is to drive subscribers back to the BuzzFeed site where they can read the content and then share it with their friends and family.

 Each email we send contains original content from the BuzzFeed site and we purposely only send a small snippet of each story along with a link to encourage people to click through to the site and read the full article.

 It’s also one of our highest growth channels.
-In fact, in 2013, our traffic from email was up 23% month over month, and in 2014, traffic from email grew by 20% on a monthly basis.
+In fact, in 2016, traffic from email grew by 20% on a monthly basis.

 What have you found to be the most effective strategies for building your email lists?